chandrasekarnarayana/foodspec/docs/dev/design_stats_and_analysis.md

 # Design: Statistics & Data Analysis Layer for FoodSpec

 This document outlines the planned architecture, APIs, and documentation for a comprehensive statistics and data-analysis layer in FoodSpec.
-It is written to guide future implementation and to align with the book-style documentation and MethodsX-ready workflows.
+It is written to guide future implementation and to align with the book-style documentation.

 ## 1. Goals
 - Provide statistically sound, chemometrics-aligned tools for common food spectroscopy tasks.